cbosoft/cvec/README.md

 And more.
 Check out the man page, or the header for more information.

+# Docs

+The man page is kept up to date, and is the best way to get to know `cvec`.
 To read the manual without installing:

 ```bash
 man -l cvec.7
 ```

+Otherwise, just `man cvec` to bring up the manual.

+# To do

+  - Create templates for the library so that functions can be used accross types (written once, used many times, efficiency!)